tejash-alok/SIH2025/README.md

 # SIH2025
-THIS repo is related to sih2025 frontedHtml
+THIS repo is related to sih2025 fronted HTML